codacy/codacy-rubocop/docs/description/Layout_ArrayAlignment.md

-Check that the elements of a multi-line array literal are aligned.
+Checks that the elements of a multi-line array literal are aligned.

 # Examples